I’m obsessed with tulips and one of my favorite parts of living in the Netherlands is going to the tulip fields in Holland each year.

 The tulips bloom typically within a set period: late March to early May.
 It depends on the year, but you’re more likely to see tulips in bloom if it’s in April.
 There’s quite a few websites that will update in February/March on the season’s prediction for blooms for those planning ahead of time.

-You have TWO options to see the tulip fields in the Netherlands without going to Keukenhof by public transit:
+You have three main options to see the tulip fields in the Netherlands without going to Keukenhof by public transit: